privacysandbox/attestation/README.md

 This scenario is consistent with the attestation as the developer already has a linked identity through a source outside of the Privacy Sandbox.

-### Scenario 2: Third-party cookie use while third-party cookies are still supported
+### Scenario 2: third-party cookie use while third-party cookies are still supported

 In this scenario, the developer already has access to a third party cookie which provides a cross site identifier.
 Similar to the first party data join scenario, an identity linkage through a third party cookie can be used to create a baseline to help learn and optimize the use of the Privacy Sandbox APIs.
 Such evaluation is an important part of the transition to a post third-party cookie deprecation environment

 As the developer already has a cross site identity via a third party cookie, this scenario would be considered consistent with the attestation during the transitionary period while third-party cookies are generally available.

-### Scenario 3: API Debugging Data Joins
+### Scenario 3: API debugging data joins

 In this scenario, the developer is using the debugging channels of the Privacy Sandbox APIs to perform the development and testing of their integration with the Privacy Sandbox APIs.
 The Privacy Sandbox debugging channels are only available under certain circumstances where third party cookies or AdID are available to provide a cross site identity across sites or apps.

 As the debugging information is thus only available with such cross site identifiers, the use of the API debugging channel information with those identifiers is consistent with the attestation.

-### Scenario 4: Model Training
+### Scenario 4: model training

 When training models for bidding and other related use cases, there may be inferences made from the various input data sources that include Privacy Sandbox API data that could potentially recognize the same user across sites.

 If the information from the model is not used to produce a persistent profile of a user that contains a cross site identity outside of the model, then the inference performed within the model would be considered consistent with the attestation.

-### Scenario 5: Downstream Receivers of Topics
+### Scenario 5: downstream receivers of topics

 An enrolled caller of the Topics API is typically doing so in order to include the topic in an ad slot opportunity that is sent to other parties such as potential ad buyers or other exchanges for example.
 The receiving party for this opportunity would receive the topic with the rest of the ad request information.